techthoughts2/pwshPlaces/docs/Search-GMapNearbyPlace.md

 ```

 Performs a nearby search and returns only amusement parks places near provided coordinates within a range of 10000 meters.
-Results are ranked by prominence and returned in Engish.
+Results are ranked by prominence and returned in English.

 ### EXAMPLE 7
 ```